matplotlib/mplcairo/README.rst

 Some other (non-image-comparison) tests are also known to fail (they are listed in ``ISSUES.rst``, with the relevant explanations), and automatically skipped.

+Run ``run-examples.py`` to run some examples that exercise some more aspects of mplcairo.

 Notes
 =====